rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 01 Errata.md

 Prepare cloud shell for later use <br>
 Step 5: Use the resource group that is auto populated <br>

+### Exercise: Design and implement a Virtual Network in Azure

 When creating the virtual networks delete the existing IP range <br>

 ### Exercise: Configure DNS settings in Azure ( ~25 Min)

+Task 1: Create the Contoso resource group <br>
+resource group - Has already been created sko to Task 2 <br>

 Task 4: Verify records are present in the DNS zone <br>
 Exercise - Connect to the Test VMs using RDP <br>